reinout/soliddjango/doc/source/part1/first_taste.rst

 bullets are going.
 Instant feedback, allowing you to adjust iteratively until you hit the target.

-*some repetition in this para* In this chapter, we're starting our own tracer bullet development.
+..
+TODO some repetition in this para.

+In this chapter, we're starting our own tracer bullet development.
 We'll build a simple working example from start to finish.
 Even though it will be simple, it will use every part of Django, from URL handling via views and the admin interface to the model layer.
 When it's